tonybastin/Project-P5---Identifying-fraud-from-Enron-Email/README.md

 ### 5) What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric items: “discuss validation”, “validation strategy”]

 In machine learning, model validation is referred to as the process where a trained model is evaluated with a testing data set.
 The testing data set is a separate portion of the same data set from which the training set is derived.
-The common evaluation parameters are :
+The common evaluation parameters are Precision and Recall.
-* Precision : Out of all items that are truly positive, how many are correctly classified as positive.
-It is calculated as (TP)/(TP + FP).

-* Recall : Out of all items are predicted as positive, how many are truly belong to positive case.
-It is calculated as (TP)/(TP + FN).

 The  classic mistake is overfitting where you train the algorithm on all available data instead of splitting it into training and testing data.
 Overfitting causing the model to merely memorize classification and not 'learn' to generalize and apply this information to new datasets.

-The final model was validated using the test_classifier() given by Udacity.
-It initially splits the dataset into training and test set in the ratio 0.7:0.3 and used Stratified Shuffle Split cross validation iterator to randomly create multiple train test sets of data.
+The final model was validated using the [estimator_evaluator()](https://github.com/tonybastin/Project-P5---Identifying-fraud-from-Enron-Email/blob/master/final_project/estimator_finder_evaluator.py).
+It uses a loop to iterate num_iter times (used num_iter = 1000 ) splitting the dataset into training and test set in the ratio 0.7:0.3 using train_test_split, and making predictions the accuracy, precision & recall using sklearn.metrics.
+The average values are reported here.

 ### 6) Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]